 Watch URAC's President and CEO Dr. Shawn Griffin discuss URAC's response to the COVID pandemic.

-We want to keep you informed as the spread of COVID-19 continues to spread nationwide.
-URAC will continue to make adjustments to our processes as guidance and recommendations are posted by the Centers of Disease Control and Prevention (CDC).
+We want to keep you informed as COVID-19 continues to spread nationwide.
+URAC will make adjustments to our processes as guidance and recommendations are posted by the Centers of Disease Control and Prevention (CDC).
 Please review this web page for COVID-19 updates.

 You can also access our clearinghouse of information regarding COVID-19 and telehealth here.